University Human Resources

 Retirement

-All eligible employees, including seasonal, can voluntarily participate in Brown University's retirement plan through TIAA and/or Fidelity.
-Brown University provides employer contributions to regular and fixed term employees (except employees who are eligible for the Pension Plan) whose benefit eligibility percentage is 51 or greater.
+All eligible employees, including seasonal employees, may voluntarily participate in Brown University's retirement plans through TIAA and/or Fidelity Investments.
+The University also provides employer contributions for eligible regular and fixed-term employees (except those eligible for the Pension Plan) with 51% or greater benefits eligibility.

 The SECURE 2.0 Act of 2022 was signed into law by President Joe Biden on December 29, 2022 as part of the Consolidated Appropriations Act, 2023 (Division T).
 Building on the foundational changes introduced by the original SECURE Act of 2019, the SECURE 2.0 Act, whose name is an acronym for Setting Every Community Up for Retirement Enhancement, aims to further improve retirement security.